 For pizzas and breads, you want a baking surface that can store and radiate thermal energy no matter what is placed on top of it.

 If you have the oven set to 500°F and the cooking surface is up to temperature, you don’t want that surface changing temperature (much) once a food item with a lot of mass is placed on top of it.

 Cast iron is the ideal choice for this, due to its ability to store heat energy, and this is why thicker examples are sometimes used in place of baking or pizza stones.

-Due to the insulation, this type of sheet does take longer to heat up and bake all the way through.
-But they’re a wonderful option for light colored treats, like shortbread and Linzer cookies.
+Due to the insulation, this type does take longer to heat up and bake all the way through.
+But this is a wonderful option for light colored treats, like shortbread and Linzer cookies.